LinusBorg/portal-vue/docs/guide.md

 ### Removing the Wrapper element

 Vue components always need a single root element.
-Since the `PortalTarget` can't know in advance weither or not it will receive content with more than one root element, it will ender a wrapper element around the content to provide a single root node.
+Since `<portal-target>` can't know in advance weither or not it will receive content with more than one root element, it will ender a wrapper element around the content to provide a single root node.

-However, if you know that you will send content with a single root element only, you can use the `slim` prop to tell `PortalTarget` to render that element only and do without the wrapper element.
+However, if you know that you will send content with a single root element only, you can use the `slim` prop to tell `<portal-target>` to render that element only and do without the wrapper element.

-This can be useful if `PortalTarget`s wrapper element is creating problem for your styling.
+This can be useful if `<portal-target>`s wrapper element is creating problem for your styling.

 ```html
 <portal to="destination">